 - Present at least one year of rigorous, full-time academic coursework, with strong grades.
-In 2017, the average GPA of admitted transfer students was 3.7.
-Consistent progress toward a degree and strong academic performance greatly influence our admission decisions.
+Check out our Transfer Student Profile to see the average GPA of our most recent class of admitted transfer students.

 - Complete the equivalent of USC’s lower-division Writing requirement, Writing 130.

 - Meet our minimum math requirement by demonstrating a mastery of Algebra II in high school, or Intermediate Algebra in college with a grade of C or better.
 Many majors require more math.

 - Make satisfactory progress toward meeting USC General Education requirements.

 - Complete additional lower-division courses required by their intended major, if applicable.
 Refer to Additional Coursework by Major to see if your intended major requires lower-division courses that should be completed before you transfer.
 This is especially important for students pursuing degrees in science, engineering, architecture, dental hygiene or business.